About This Course

 Numerical simulations have reached a great maturity that allows to accurately predict physics.
 However, uncertainties in the model inputs limit the capacities of deterministic simulations.
 Stochastic approaches allow to overcome this limit.
 Uncertainty Quantification (UQ) provides tools for propagating uncertainties through numerical simulators from inputs to output, quantifying the induced simulator output variability, screening the non-significant inputs, ranking the significant ones or even estimating an exceedance probability.

-This training course presents the fundamental concepts of uncertainty quantification.
+This online training course presents the fundamental concepts of uncertainty quantification.
 It is divided in 3 consecutive weeks:

 - week 1: introduction to uncertainty quantification